jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 (2) In this section, realisable assets—
   (a) excludes the assets that a bankrupt is allowed to retain under section 158; but (b) includes any assets (for example, gifted assets) that might be recoverable by the Assignee if the debtor were adjudicated bankrupt on the date of application for entry to the no asset procedure and if the irregular transaction provisions in subpart 7 of Part 3 applied.
-(3) The amounts in subsection (1)﻿(d) may be varied by the Governor-General by Order in Council to take account of increases in the all groups index number of the Consumer Price Index.
+(3) The amounts in subsection (1)﻿(d) may be varied by the Governor-General by Order in Council to take account of increases in the all groups index number of the Consumers Price Index.
 (4) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 364 Debtor disqualified from entry to no asset procedure in certain cases